changeworld/azure-docs.zh-tw/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-templates.md

               "value": "<Operating system corresponding to the VHD you upload can be Windows or Linux>" },
         "imageName": {
-            "value": "<Name for the VM iamge>"
+            "value": "<Name for the VM image>"
         },
         "imageUri": {
               "value": "<Path to the VHD that you uploaded in the Storage account>"